Published 5 years ago

 Australia’s cooking scene and TV landscape has changed a lot since 2009 – the year Justine Schofield came to prominence on our screens as a contestant on Masterchef.
-It was the inaugural year for the reality cooking show, and Schofield came a respectable fourth.
+It was the inaugural year for the reality cooking show, and Schofield came in a respectable fourth.

 “The true appeal of slow-cooking is the one-pot concept, which means not only less washing up but also big-batch cooking and freezer-friendly meals,” she writes in the book.
 “Most of these recipes can be easily doubled so there will always be enough for leftovers to store in airtight containers in the freezer for three months.”

-Schofield says she first had this creamed-corn dish, taken from The Slow Cook, in New York.
+Schofield says she first had this warming creamed-corn dish, taken from The Slow Cook, in New York.
 “Of late I’ve been having this sexy side with barbequed seafood or just-grilled fish.
 You could transform your creamed corn into a chowder-like soup by simply upping the quantity of stock.”

-One of the things we like about The Slow Cook is each recipe includes a “slow-cooker method”, where Schofield offers an alternative way of cooking the dish.
-She says follow steps one and two of the recipe below, then pour the onion mixture into the slow cooker.
+One of the things we like about The Slow Cook is that each recipe includes a “slow-cooker method”, where Schofield offers an alternative way of cooking the dish.
+She says to follow steps one and two of the recipe below, then pour the onion mixture into the slow cooker.
 You then add the corn kernels.

 “Coat the corn in the onion mixture and pour in the stock.
 Cover and cook on high for two-and-a-half to three hours or on low for four-and-a-half hours to five.
 Add the thickened cream to the corn mixture and cook, uncovered, on high for a further 20 minutes.
 Follow steps five, six and seven,” says Schofield.